dominikg/tsconfck/README.md

 # tsconfck

-A utility to work with tsconfig files without depending on typescript
+A utility to find and parse tsconfig files without depending on typescript

 # Why